OrangoMango/CPSTest/README.md

 ### How to start cps tester

 Click in the black rectangle as fast as possible, after 5 seconds the program will tell you how many clicks you made in one second.
-Timer will start when you started clicking
+Timer will start when you start clicking

 ### Output screenshot